Triangulum: Stars

 Three stars make up the long narrow triangle that gives the constellation its name.
-The brightest member is the white giant star Beta Trianguli of apparent magnitude 3.00, lying 127 light-years distant from Earth.
+The brightest member is the white giant star Beta Trianguli (the proper name is Alaybasan since 7 November 2025) of apparent magnitude 3.00, lying 127 light-years distant from Earth.
 It is actually a spectroscopic binary system; the primary is a white star of spectral type A5IV with 3.5 times the mass of the Sun that is beginning to expand and evolve off the main sequence.
 The secondary is poorly known, but calculated to be a yellow-white F-type main-sequence star around 1.4 solar masses.
 The two orbit around a common centre of gravity every 31 days, and are surrounded by a ring of dust that extends from 50 to 400 AU away from the stars.

 The second-brightest star, the yellow-white subgiant star Alpha Trianguli (3.41^{m}) with a close dimmer companion, is also known as Caput Trianguli or Ras al Muthallath, and is at the apex of the triangle.
 It lies around 7 degrees north-northwest of Alpha Arietis.
-Making up the triangle is Gamma Trianguli, a white main sequence star of spectral type A1Vnn of apparent magnitude 4.00 about 112 light-years from Earth.
+Making up the triangle is Gamma Trianguli (the proper name is Apdu since 13 November 2025), a white main sequence star of spectral type A1Vnn of apparent magnitude 4.00 about 112 light-years from Earth.
 It is around double the size of and around 33 times as luminous as the sun and rotates rapidly.
 Like Beta, it is surrounded by a dusty debris disk, which has a radius 80 times the distance of the Earth from the Sun.
-Lying near Gamma and forming an optical triple system with it are Delta and 7 Trianguli.
+Lying near Gamma and forming an optical triple system with it are Delta (the proper name is Deltoton since 17 June 2025) and 7 Trianguli.
 Delta is a spectroscopic binary system composed of two yellow main sequence stars of similar dimensions to the Sun that lies 35 light-years from Earth.
 The two stars orbit each other every ten days and are a mere 0.1 AU apart.
 This system is the closest in the constellation to the Earth.
 Only of magnitude 5.25, 7 Trianguli is much further away at around 280 light-years distant from Earth.

+The constellation Triangulum showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

-Iota Trianguli is a double star whose components can be separated by medium-sized telescopes into a strong yellow and a contrasting pale blue star.
+Iota Trianguli (the proper name is Triminus since 25 August 2025) is a double star whose components can be separated by medium-sized telescopes into a strong yellow and a contrasting pale blue star.
 Both of these are themselves close binaries.
 X Trianguli is an eclipsing binary system that ranges between magnitudes 8.5 and 11.2 over a period of 0.97 days.
 RW Trianguli is a cataclysmic variable star system composed of a white dwarf primary and an orange main sequence star of spectral type K7 V. The former is drawing off matter from the latter, forming a prominent accretion disc.
 The system is around 1076 light-years distant.